This article is part of a larger series on Retail Management.

 While you certainly can manually count foot traffic, this isn’t the most efficient or accurate way.
 There are many tools and platforms you can use to count the people coming into your store and analyze the data for trends and to forecast future traffic.
 These analyses will help you best determine which hours your store should be open or closed.

-2. Look at Your Sales Data
+Step 2.
+Look at Your Sales Data

-3. Understand Your Operating Costs
+Step 3.
+Understand Your Operating Costs

+If you do not have a P&L report to pull, you will need to determine your operating costs by hand.
 It’s helpful to break this down into a per-hour cost, if possible.
 Here are some expenses you’ll want to think about including:

 - Staff wages